Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Embeddings of Smoothness Classes

-\end{enumerate} \end{lemma} \begin{proof} Follows from \cite[Corollary 4.18]{partII}. \end{proof}
+\end{enumerate} \end{lemma} \begin{proof} Follows from \cite[Corollary 2.5 and Lemma 2.6]{ali2023approximation}. \end{proof}

 In a third step, we transition to the $D$-dimensional case by using the above and estimating the error and complexity of tensor products of dilated splines. \begin{lemma}[Tensor Products of Dilated Splines] The following complexity bounds hold for $m>0$.
-For $m=0$ all terms with $m$ can be replaced by $D$.

 Let $\varphi_\lambda= \varphi_{l_1,j_1}\otimes\ldots\otimes\varphi_{l_D,j_D}$ be a tensor product of dilated cardinal B-splines of polynomial degree at most $\bar m$.
 Set $l:=\max_{\nu}l_\nu$. \begin{enumerate}[label=(\roman*)] \item If $\bar m\leq m$, then clearly $\varphi_\lambda|_{[0,1)^D}\in V_{b,L,m}^D$ for any $L\geq l$.
 Moreover, the TT-ranks are bounded as $r_\nu\leq(\bar m+1)^D$ for $1\leq \nu \leq LD$.
 The encoding complexity can thus be estimated as